Edwin Harrison

-Edwin Charles Harrison (born November 18, 1984) is the running backs and quality control coach for the Toronto Argonauts of the Canadian Football League (CFL).
+Edwin Charles Harrison (born November 18, 1984) is the offensive line coach for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He is a former professional gridiron football guard who was a member of the Calgary Stampeders and the Kansas City Chiefs.
 He won a Grey Cup championship with the Stampeders in 2014.
 He played college football at Colorado.